 This stretch is done to avoid pain in the arch from occurring.
 In this stretch, the runner will stretch his front foot with knee bent and facing the wall while the heel of that foot touches the ground while maintaining the arch position.

-This position the runner has to hold for 30 seconds each time and complete three sets.
+In this position the runner has to hold for 30 seconds each time and complete three sets.

 Plantar fasciitis is heel pain.
 It is a common injury faced by runners.
 This type of pain is experienced somewhere close to the runner’s heel, which is on the inside part of the arch.
 Runners having goat feet or high arches experience this more.